-My heart goes out to the family of Cecelia Manjares for their tragic and heartbreaking loss.
-I offer my deepest sympathies to everyone who knew and loved the victim of this car crash.
-Please keep them in your prayers
+My heart goes out to the family of Jose Juan Valenzuela Ramos for their tragic and heartbreaking loss.
+Apparently, the rest of his family is in Mexico and Ramos’ friends are trying to get enough money to send his body back to Mexico.
+I offer my deepest condolences to all of Ramos’ family and friends.
+Please keep them in your prayers.

 According to California Highway Patrol’s 2007 traffic accident statistics, there were six fatalities and 278 personal injuries involving car accidents in Lynwood.
 In Los Angeles County as a whole, 712 fatalities and 56,475 personal injuries were reported in 2007 as a result of car accidents.

 I sincerely hope and pray that the reckless, speeding driver who caused Ramos’ death is apprehended and brought to justice.
 For most of us who drive with safety as a priority, doing 75 mph on a city street is unthinkable.
 The images that accompany the news report clearly show the devastation caused by this Lynwood car accident.
 I wouldn’t be surprised if Ramos was killed on impact.
 The driver who caused this must be held civilly and criminally responsible for what they did.